Qwyua/Game-WordList/.github/SECURITY.md

 If you discover a security vulnerability in this project, please follow these steps:

 1. **Do not publicly disclose the vulnerability.**
-2. **Contact us via Discord: qwyua.** Provide details of the vulnerability and how it can be reproduced.
+2. **Contact us via Gartic-Developers**.
+Provide details of the vulnerability and how it can be reproduced.
 3. After receiving your report, we will respond within **7 days** and work with you to resolve the issue as soon as possible.

 ## Supported Versions